CLI tools

 Abstract

 Chapter 1.
-CLI tools introduction
+CLI tools introduction Copy linkLink copied to clipboard!

-You can use different command-line interface (CLI) tools to build, deploy, and manage a MicroShift cluster and workloads.
+You can use different command-line interface (CLI) tools to build, deploy, and manage a MicroShift node and workloads.
 With CLI tools, you can complete various administration and development operations from the terminal to manage deployments and interact with each component of the system.

 CLI tools available for use with MicroShift are the following: